Aircon Expansion Valve

 | Everything looks fine but cooling is unstable | Need more detailed testing | Do pressure logging |

-Do not wait if ice is forming on the coil.
-Turn off the unit and let it thaw.
+- Do not wait if ice is forming on the coil or pipes.
+Turn the unit off and let it thaw fully before restarting, because continued operation with a frozen coil risks compressor damage and water overflow.